exonum/exonum-doc/src/get-started/create-service.md

 ### Wire API

-Finally, we need to tie request processing logic to specific endpoints.
+As the final step of the API implementation, we need to tie request processing logic to specific endpoints.
 We do this in the `CryptocurrencyApi::wire()`
 method: